After six years of Labor, just 51,000 users were connected to the NBN (1 in 50 premises).

-The NBN is now available to more than half of all Australian premises, or more than 7.6 million premises.
+The NBN is now available to three quarters of all Australian premises, or more than 8.7 million homes and premises.

-It now has around 4.5 million active connections (as at November 2018).
+It now has over 5 million active connections (as at April 2019).

 We’re now rolling out a multi-technology mix, just like the USA, UK, Germany, France and many other countries.